Arsi Nami: Philanthropy

-Arsi Nami Co-Founded Non-Profit Organization Opportunitree to help the community, children, elderly and individuals with disabilities.
+Arsi Nami Co-Founded non-profit Organization Opportunitree to help the community, children, elderly and individuals with disabilities.

 He spends a lot of time doing humanitarian work, raising awareness for human rights and health support organizations.
 He has been involved and contributed to charities such as:Red Cross, War Child, Nordoff-Robbins Music Therapy, Amnesty, WWF, British Heart Foundation, Cancer Research UK and ActionAid.
 He is also active bringing the importance of Music, Music Therapy to the community, children, elderly and individuals with disabilities.
 Arsi Nami's major contribution was by sharing disability awareness through of Drama film, Love Is Blind.
 Arsi Nami portrayed the lead blind actor as well as composing the official film soundtrack.
-The film was awarded the 2017 Jury Prize award at Cannes International Film Festival Entr'2 Marches, as well as official selection at WE Care Film Festival, India.
+The film was awarded the 2017 Jury Prize award at the Entr'2 Marches International Film Festival in Cannes, as well as official selection at WE Care Film Festival, India.

 Arsi Nami's song She Wants To Fly was also written for Freedom and Human Rights in Iran, which has been featured at Peaceday TV and Cannes Film Festival motion picture Crown Prince of Heaven.
 He has also been a guest artist at Charities such as: Children's Boosh Foundation at Taglyan Place, Los Angeles, Music for your Heart Foundation in Miami, Stand Up 2 Cancer at UCLA, International Children Foundation in Santa Barbara to name a few.

 His music is also listed on FairShareMusic, with profits going to human rights and health support organizations.